 Albanians vote for new mayor of ethnic Greek town in a case that has sparked tensions with Athens

-QEPARO, Albania (AP) — Albanians in the southwestern town of Himara are to vote Sunday for a new mayor after their previous choice, a member of the country’s ethnic Greek minority, was stripped of his title, convicted and imprisoned on vote-buying charges in what he and neighboring Greece have claimed was a politically motivated case.
+QEPARO, Albania (AP) — Albanians in the southwestern town of Himara voted for a new mayor Sunday after their previous choice, a member of the country’s ethnic Greek minority, was stripped of his title, convicted and imprisoned on vote-buying charges.
+He and neighboring Greece have claimed his conviction was politically motivated.

 In the aftermath of the fall of Albania’s communist regime in the early 1990s, property that had previously been seized by the state was distributed among residents.
-But this often led to disputes by those who claimed original ownership of land and homes before they were confiscated.
-The issue is further complicated in Himara, an area seen as potentially lucrative for future property development, by claims of ethnic bias in land distribution.
+But this often led to disputes over ownership claims.
+The issue is further complicated in Himara, an area seen as potentially lucrative for future property development, by allegations of ethnic bias in land distribution.

 Tavo has said he will complete a process begun by Albanian Prime Minister Edi Rama a few months ago to provide Himara residents with property ownership certificates, while Gjikuria has pledged to better defend residents’ property rights.